 Security and privacy?

 If you own a commercial vehicle, you may want a very dark tint for security reasons.
-Many businesses don’t want people to be able to easily see into their car windows—for example, when they’re parked in the street.
+Many businesses don’t want people to be able to easily see into their car windows—for example, when they are stopped at the traffic lights.

-Dark tints can reduce theft and give added privacy for commercial vehicles.
+Dark tints can deter theft and give added privacy for your vehicles.

 Many customers want to reduce UV rays from entering their windows.
 This protects their skin as well as the car’s interior from fading.
 However, you don’t need a really dark tint to reduce UV rays.

 Black Tint provides maximum Ultraviolet Protection Factor of 50+.
 But we also have other tints that are much lighter—such as the UV Shield and UV Clear—that offer the same 50+ protection.

 See examples of our work on Houzz and Pinterest.